 On-Campus Student Employment provides students an opportunity to develop personal and work-related skills in a controlled environment.
 The program fosters a spirit of campus-community through interactions between students, supervisors, and co-workers.
 These experiences provide students with an additional sense of encouragement to persist in the completion of their academic curriculum.

-Federal Work-Study contract dates
+Current Federal Work-Study contract dates

 Student Assistant and Federal Work-Study eligibility

 To be eligible for a Student Assistant or Federal Work-Study position, students must meet the following requirements: